 May Allah bring you back home safe.

-Indian soldiers served at many fronts in Europe, Africa and The Middle East.
-In the above song, Basra is mentioned thrice, because almost half of them served in the present day Iraq and the Basra was the sea port and the point of disembarkation.
-It also reminded me of my maternal grandmother, Feroz Bibi.
-Who though not educated, was a very intelligent woman with a sharp memory and good understanding of current affairs.
-She told me many stories of old warriors, especially of those who participated in the WW II.
-She was even aware of creation of Azad Hind Fauj after the debacle of Singapore in WWII.
-In her words some soldier became Baaghis, i.e rebels.
-Her father Wali Muhammad, himself was a soldier and went to Iraq during the WW I. Once she told me about his father that he was very anxious and worried about the fact that he had had to fight against a Muslims in Iraq.
-He said "How would I fire in the direction of Baghdad"?
-(Baghdad is considered a holy city by many Muslims, because of many shrines, including that of Imam Abu Hanifa and Sheikh Abdul Qadir Jilani) Unfortunately, I don't have more information about his wartime experiences.
-She, however, told me that after the war he brought a dinner set of Chinaware, a novelty at that time.
-He died in 1950.
-My maternal grandmother was born around 1927/28 and died in 2009.
-May her soul rest in eternal peace.
+This reminded me of my maternal grandmother, Feroz Bibi.
+Though she was not formally educated, she was an intelligent woman with a sharp memory and a good understanding of current affairs.
+She often told me stories of old warriors, particularly those who fought in the Second World War.
+Remarkably, she was even aware of the creation of the Azad Hind Fauj after the fall of Singapore during WWII.
+In her words, some soldiers became 'baaghis', i.e., rebels.
+Her own father, Wali Muhammad, was a soldier who served in Iraq during the First World War.
+She once told me how he was deeply anxious and troubled by the fact that he had to fight against fellow Muslims in Iraq.
+She recalled him saying, “How would I fire in the direction of Baghdad?”, a city held sacred by many Muslims because of the presence of holy shrines, including those of Imam Abu Hanifa and Sheikh Abdul Qadir Jilani.

 http://worldwaroneincolour.tumblr.com/post/133804133761/photographer-jean-baptiste-tournassoud